 Granted, like other technologies, the cost of fiber has come down since those halcyon days when DWDM first appeared.
 But even today, for equipment and fiber alone the projected 2016 urban backhaul cost per mile baselines at $50,000 according to an industry filing with the California ISO* (California Independent System Operator).
 However, this figure does not include costs for installing fiber in underground conduits.
 Those costs need to be calculated on a per project basis.
 But in a separate industry filing* it states that total urban fiber backhaul cost per mile ranges from $99,000 to $134,000 (*Excel spreadsheet opens in separate window).

 Backhaul in transition

 Even while the perennial debate about microwave vs. fiber rages on, the backhaul market has undergone change and transition.
 In the small cell space for urban settings, E-band radios have taken root for backhaul.
 For example, it is being considered for microcells, educational institutions and large enterprise campuses.
-This white paper explores these urban backhaul ideas more in-depth.

 Others have proposed exotic solutions such as bonding E-band and traditional microwave radios to expand capacity and ensure transmission distance.
 That’s an interesting proposal but something that would need closer investigation and verification as to its feasibility.